chris-j-akers/i8080-javascript/README.md

 ---
 # Set-up

 This project uses various JavaScript libraries for testing, *React* and third-party open-source *React* components.
-Ensure you run `npm install` in the relevant directories before trying stuff out.
+Ensure that `npm install` has been run in the relevant directories to deploy required libraries.

 # 8080 Core Components